Training & Qualifications /

-The objective of the Application and Interaction paper is to test the ability to apply to a practical case study the knowledge gained in sitting the Advisory and Awareness papers and to demonstrate how the various taxes interact.
+The objective of the Application & Professional Skills paper is to test the ability to apply to a practical case study the knowledge gained in sitting the Advanced Technical and Awareness papers and to demonstrate how the various taxes interact.

 The paper will be in the form of a case study, which you will have three hours to answer.
-There will be a choice of case studies based on the Advisory papers and Awareness paper modules, these being:
+There will be a choice of case studies based on the Advanced Technical papers and Awareness paper modules, these being:

 You will answer one of the three case studies worth 100 marks.
 The pass mark will be 50%.

-The subject matter of the case study may include any of the items specified at Advisory level for those topics.
+The subject matter of the case study may include any of the items specified at Advanced Technical level for those topics.
 It may also include elements of any subject within any of the Awareness modules.
-For example, the case study on the Taxation of Companies will be mainly corporation tax based but may also include areas such as shareholder issues, VAT and SDLT.
+For example, the case study on the Taxation of Larger Companies and Groups will be mainly corporation tax based but may also include areas such as shareholder issues, VAT and SDLT.
 Issues involving consideration of professional responsibilities, ethics and/or law should also be expected to feature in the case studies.

 This will not be a 'time pressured' case study.
 The emphasis will be on allowing you to have time to submit a complete answer, thus demonstrating your ability to deal with practical situations.

-The Application and Interaction paper will take place on the afternoon of the second day of the examinations.
+The Application & Professional Skills paper will take place on the afternoon of the second day of the examinations.